IBM/ibmi-oss-docs/kafka/KAFKA_CONNECT_JDBC.md

 # Using the JDBC Source/Sink Connectors and Kafka Connect

 Download the JDBC Connector (Source and Sink) from Confluent Hub [confluentinc-kafka-connect-jdbc-10.2.0.zip].
 Source connectors are used to read data from a database.
 Sink connectors are used to insert data into a database.
-I tested source connectors.
-I did not test sink connectors.

 Steps for installing the plugin came from https://docs.confluent.io/home/connect/userguide.html#connect-installing-plugins